Workday/prism-python/README.md

 ### Using Command line options ###

-Command line are always used regardless of other configurations and should appear **before** the CLI command.
+Command line options are always used regardless of other configurations and should appear **before** the CLI command.

  ```bash
 prism --base_url=<my base url> \